Where to Take a Sommelier Course in Paris?

 3. Sensory analysis

-Identifying fruit, fermentation, aging… that’s the heart of the business.
+Identifying fruit, fermentation, aging… that's the core of the profession.

-And that… that’s what makes it go from “I like it / I don’t like it” to “I understand what I’m drinking”.
+And that… is what makes you go from "I like it / I don't like it" to "I understand what I'm drinking."

-After 6 to 12 months of practical training, you will have:
+After 6 to 12 months of practical learning, you have:

 ✔ the regions